wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 4. Click **Try it out**, and in the **country** field, enter `USA`.

 5. Click **Execute**.
 The response is displayed as follows:

     ![Response in the test view](../assets/img/services/service-response.png){.cInlineImage-half}

 ## Step 7: Deploy the service

-To deploy the `CovidStatus` service, follow the procedure below:
+To deploy the `CovidStatus` service, follow this procedure:

 1. Click the **Go Live** icon in the left pane.